zs7779/EatSomething/README.md

 **This project is called GOFOOD.
 No it's THE BLUE HARVEST.
 No it doesn't have a name.**

 This is a food takeout / food delivery platform.
 On this platform restaurant / business managers can set up their home page and put out menus, where anonymous / registered customers can order food on a takeout / delivery order.
+This project is written in HTML, CSS, Typescript, React, Node.js, Express.js, MongoDB.

 Managers can: